-Midas Media is a PPC agency that specialises in AdWords.
+Midas Media is a PPC agency that specialises in Ads.

 Leake says it’s sometimes tempting to offer related services like SEO or web development, but he’s found in his seven years of running an agency that it’s better to “stick to what you know and do that supremely well.”

-If you need to offer services outside of your specialty, Leake says to “find a reliable partner or two who compliment your offerings.”
+If you need to offer services outside of your speciality, Leake says to “find a reliable partner or two who compliment your offerings.”

 By partnering with other agencies who offer complimentary, but not competitive services, you can focus on your own specialisation but still provide clients with the add-on services they need.